abappdev/ABAppDev/README.md

 # Abhishek Bhalerao

 #### 📃 About me
-- 👨🏻‍🔬  &nbsp;Android Developement Lead, Google Developers Student's Club A, MET Institute of Engineering, Nashik
+- 👨🏻‍🔬  &nbsp;Android Developement Lead, Google Developers Student's Club, MET Institute of Engineering, Nashik
 - 👨🏻‍💻  &nbsp;Student of Computer Engineering.
 - 👨🏻‍🔬  &nbsp;Freelance Android Application Developer
    >I am a certified android app developer, tech-savvy, Highly passionate about UI/UX in the software and web field.
 I also like to learn about new technology.
 Currently pursuing computer engineering and along with this, I have built few application projects by myself and some of them are available on the Play Store too.
 Shortly, I ❤️ Coding